seL4/website/About/FAQ.md

 There is a [platform contribution guide] and [platform porting guide] available.

 ### Which platform ports are verified?

-We have presently the [most comprehensive verification story][verification] (functional correctness to the binary, security proofs, user-level initialisation proofs) for 32-bit Arm v7 platforms.
+32-bit Arm v7 platforms presently have the [most comprehensive verification story][verification] (functional correctness to the binary, security proofs, user-level initialisation proofs).
 For 64-bit Arm v8 and x86 there are functional-correctness proofs to C code, and for 64-bit RISC-V there are functional-correctness proofs to binary code as well as security proofs.

 Further verification of the 64-bit Arm v8 configuration (AArch64) is in progress.